Nicholas Bond-Owen

-Nicholas Bond-Owen (born 13 November 1968) (sometimes billed as Nick or Nicholas Owen) is a child actor of the 1970s and 1980s best known for playing Tristram Fourmile in all five series of the popular comedy George and Mildred and in the film of the same name.
+Nicholas Bond-Owen (born 13 November 1968) (sometimes billed as Nick or Nicholas Owen) is a British child actor of the 1970s and 1980s best known for playing Tristram Fourmile in all five series of the popular comedy George and Mildred and in the film of the same name.

 Biography

 Born in Ashford, Surrey in 1968 as Nicholas Owen, to parents Diane and Sid Owen, he got into acting by accident after his older brother signed with a child model agency.
-As there were already several Nicholas Owens registered as actors with Equity, he needed to pick a new name.
+As there were already several people with the name Nicholas Owen registered as actors with Equity, he needed to pick a new name.
 As a fan of James Bond he chose 'Bond' and so became Bond-Owen.
-He went to school at Abbotsford County Secondary school in Ashford from 1980 to 1984 and then on to Spelthorne College until 1986, where he studied photography.
+He went to school at Abbotsford County Secondary school in Ashford (Surrey) from 1981-85 and then on to Spelthorne College until 1986, where he studied Photography.

 His first film role was as Kevin in Confessions from a Holiday Camp (1977).
 Other film appearances included Little Boy in Rhubarb Rhubarb (1980), Tristram Fourmile in George and Mildred (1980), and Freddie in Lassiter (1984) with Tom Selleck.